 Viscometers measure the viscosity of Newtonian fluids like water, air, alcohol, and thin motor oils.
-A rheometer uses a rotating disc lowered onto the sample to measure the viscosity at different temperatures of non-Newtonian fluids like grease.
+A rheometer uses a rotating disc lowered onto the sample to measure the viscosity of non-Newtonian fluids like grease at different temperatures.

 Knowing the ideal thickness for a given liquid and how to measure it is essential in handling fluids for a process.
 The next step is to control it using heat.

 The flow rate of a fluid is inversely proportional to the viscosity.
 As liquids get thicker, the slower the flow.